Kim Darby: Film

 Darby began acting at age 15; her first appearance was as a dancer in the feature film version of Bye Bye Birdie (1963), about a rock and roll music singing and guitar-playing star (modeled on the real-life career of Elvis Presley).
-Her television work included the Western TV series Gunsmoke of 1955-1975 (in the 1967 episodes "The Lure" and "Vengeance") and another long-running Western, Bonanza of 1959-1973 (in its 1967 episode "The Sure Thing"); and as a young girl approaching adulthood on an all-child planet in the 1966-67 first-season episode of "Miri" of the original Star Trek TV series of 1966-1969.
+Her television work included the Western TV series Gunsmoke of 1955–1975 (in the 1967 episodes "The Lure" and "Vengeance") and another long-running Western, Bonanza of 1959–1973 (in its 1967 episode "The Sure Thing"); and as a young girl approaching adulthood on an all-child planet in the 1966–67 first-season episode, "Miri", of the original Star Trek TV series of 1966–1969.

 Among her many feature film roles, she is best known for her portrayal of Mattie Ross in the Western classic True Grit (1969), when she was 21 years old.
 Co-starring with John Wayne and Glen Campbell, she played a precocious, unusually confident 14-year-old Arkansas frontier girl pursuing the murderer who killed her beloved father.
 Set in the mid-1870s, the film was adapted from a popular Western novel published in 1968 by Charles Portis.
 It was hugely successful and reached number one at the box office in the US.

 In 1970, Darby appeared in The Strawberry Statement and Norwood.
 She co-starred with Henry Winkler in The One and Only in 1978, and appeared in 1985's Better Off Dead, an absurdist comedy.
 A decade later, she played Laurie Strode's adoptive mother in Halloween: The Curse of Michael Myers (1995).